Abhivandan7/RustyBills/README.md

 # RustyBills

-A simple rust based application that gives you good idea on rust basics
+"RustyBills" is a simple rust based expense tracker application that gives you good idea on rust basics